moustafa-nasr/ComfyUI-SimpleLogger/README.md

 ### Installation[method2] (Using ComfyUI-Manager only)

-Use the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) "Manager > Custom Node Manager":
+Using [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) goto "Manager > Custom Node Manager"

 ![Step 1](misc/ComfyUI-Manager-Step_1.png)

-Search `Logger` and select the one by `moustafa-nasr`
+Search for `Logger` and select the one by `moustafa-nasr`

 ![Step 2](misc/ComfyUI-Manager-Step_2.png)